bparanj/crystal/electronics/book/basics/coulombs-law.md

-Sure!
-Let's break down Coulomb's Law in a simple way:

 **Coulomb's Law** tells us how strong the force is between two charged objects.
 Imagine you have two tiny balls, each with some electric charge.
 The force between them depends on two things:

 1. **The amount of charge** on each ball.
 2. **The distance** between the two balls.

-Here's a simple way to think about it:

 - If the charges are bigger, the force is stronger.
 - If the balls are closer together, the force is stronger.